InnovAIte-Deakin/aaie-Data-Hub/deprecated/legacy_scripts/readme.md

-Here’s the improved and professional `.md` (Markdown) version of your **Summary Report**, restructured for clarity and standard documentation format:

----

 #  Summary Report: GenAI Dataset Cleaning and Balancing Pipeline (Week 3)

 **Script Title:** Automated Data Cleaning and Balancing Pipeline for GenAI Submissions